akelstrom/note-taker/README.md

 >THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column\`

 ## Usage
-To use this application, go to the the deployed site [Note Taker](https://note-taker1991.herokuapp.com/).
+To use this application, go to the the deployed site here: [Note Taker](https://note-taker1991.herokuapp.com/).\
 Press `Get Started` and click on `Note title` and `Note text` to write your own note.
 Press the `Save` icon to save, and the `trash` icon to delete.

 ![Home Page](screenshot_index.png)
 ![Notes Page](screenshot_notes.png)